marceloandrioni/configure_tomcat_stack/README.md

 - THREDDS has a earlier implementation of ncWMS (version 1.x) than the one available as standalone (version 2.x).
 - it is easier to make small changes in the visualization (e.g. basemap, color pallets) in the standalone version.

-Download the latest ncWMS2 war file from [Github](https://github.com/Reading-eScience-Centre/ncwms/releases).
-At the time this is version 2.5.
+Download the ncWMS2 war file from [Github](https://github.com/Reading-eScience-Centre/ncwms/releases).
+The lastest version compatilble with Java8/Tomcat8 is v2.4.2 (see warning above).
 Make a copy of the file following Tomcat naming conventions.
 If Tomcat is running, the war file will be automatically unpacked.

 ```
-cp ncWMS2.war /usr/local/tds/tomcat/webapps/ncWMS2##2.5.war
+cp ncWMS2.war /usr/local/tds/tomcat/webapps/ncWMS2##2.4.2.war
 ```

 Go to http://localhost:8080/ncWMS2/Godiva3.html to check if ncWMS is up and running.
 The standard installation comes with no datasets.